arvmarandi/trace-compass/README.md

 TraceCompass extends KGCompass with dynamic execution signals derived from bug-reproducing tests, improving fault localization for automated software repair on SWE-bench.

-## How It Works
+## Approach

 TraceCompass extends [KGCompass](https://arxiv.org/abs/2503.21710) with dynamic execution signals from bug-reproducing tests.
 The pipeline runs in three phases:

 1. **Test Generation (mini-SWT-agent):** Given an issue and repository, an LLM localizes relevant test and source files, then writes a fail-to-pass (F2P) test; one that fails on the buggy code and passes after the fix.
 2. **Stack Trace Capture:** The generated test runs inside Docker under `sys.settrace`, recording the call stack at the first exception and a de-duplicated list of all invoked functions.
-3. **Stack-Trace-Augmented KGCompass:** Traces augment KGCompass in two ways: (a) a depth-decayed score term boosts functions near the point of failure, and (b) the 5 shallowest trace candidates are unioned with the top-20 KG candidates to recover buggy functions absent from the graph.
+3. **Stack-Trace-Augmented KGCompass:** Stack traces augment KGCompass in two ways: (a) a depth-decayed score term boosts relevant functions near the point of failure, as given by the figure, and (b) the 5 shallowest trace candidates are unioned with the top-20 KG candidates to recover buggy functions absent from the graph.

 ![Relevance score formula](assets/relevance-function.png)